ynnckth/pizza-time/README.md

 # Pizza Time!

-*Exploring state-of-the-art state management practices with Redux in ReactJS*
+*Exploring state-of-the-art state management and testing practices for ReactJS in 2022*

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) using the TypeScript template.